Absolute Priority Rule - Definition

-The absolute priority rule, also known as “liquidation preference”, is a rule employed in financial analysis that specifies the order in which creditors and shareholders stand to be compensated in case the company undergoes liquidation.
-Absolute priority rule are brought into effect during corporate bankruptcies to arbitrate the distribution of assets amongst participants.
-Absolute priority rules typically prioritize a creditor’s claim over a shareholder’s claim.
-Furthermore, individuals facing liquidation of their own assets also come under the purview of this rule.
-However, secured claims are invariably prioritized over unsecured claims.
-In case liquidation involves the property of a deceased individual, the absolute priority rule mandates the settlement of all outstanding debts before liquidated assets are distributed to beneficiaries.
+The absolute priority rule, also known as "liquidation preference", is a rule that specifies the order in which creditors and shareholders stand to be compensated in case the company undergoes liquidation.
+Absolute priority rules typically prioritize a creditor's claim over a shareholders claim.
+Furthermore, secured claims are invariably prioritized over unsecured claims.

 A Little More on What is the Absolute Priority

-Section 1129(b)(2) of the U.S. Bankruptcy Code protects creditors’ interest by making it obligatory for liquidation plans to be non-partisan and non-discriminatory towards creditors.
-The absolute priority rule draws up the following hierarchy to fulfill the statute for fair and equitable treatment:
+Section 1129(b)(2) of the U.S. Bankruptcy Code protects creditors interest by making it obligatory for liquidation plans to be non-partisan and non-discriminatory towards creditors.
+The absolute priority rule draws up the following hierarchy :

 - The senior class of creditors is paid first and in full.